AddressFort Rd, Meera Nagar, Chittorgarh, Rajasthan 312001, India

 The Palace on Wheels and Royal Rajasthan on Wheels luxury trains also stop at Chittorgarh.

 Chittorgarh Fort is free to enter and open all the time.
 However, you'll need to buy a ticket if you want to visit a few specific monuments such as Padmini Palace (the main attraction).
 The cost is 40 rupees for Indians and 600 rupees for foreigners.
 Admission is from 9.30 a.m. to 5 p.m. (last entry) daily.
+The government museum inside Fateh Prakash Palace also has a separate entry fee of 20 rupees for Indians and 100 rupees for foreigners.
+It's closed on Mondays.

 Allow a minimum of three to four hours to see the important monuments.
 They're all marked on Google Maps, which provides an easy way of navigating.
 Ideally, time your visit to enjoy sunset at the fort too.

-September through to March are the best months to visit the fort, as the summer heat (from April to June) is quite savage and this is followed by the monsoon season up until the end of August.
+September through March are the best months to visit the fort, as the summer heat (from April to June) is quite savage and this is followed by the monsoon season up until the end of August.
 Chittorgarh doesn't receive much rain, so it remains uncomfortably hot throughout the monsoon.

 Make sure you have sun protection such as a hat, sunscreen, and comfortable walking shoes.